 Well, after trying several methods and then finally asking my mom, who is always my savior.
 I am writing down a few do’s and don’ts for Hand dyed fabrics.

 - Separate dark and light shades: We should not only separate darker shades from lighter shades but also, wash similar shades together.
 Like dark blue can go with black but don’t assume mixing red and black as it may end in disaster with your cloth being turned from red to muddy brown.
 Ajarakh, Bagru, Batik tends to bleed and should be washed separately.

 - Use Salt: If you want to keep your colored clothes from bleeding during the wash, give them a dose of salt.
 The salt helps to set the color into the fabric.
 This keeps the color from fading while you are washing the garment.
 Use salt both before you wash your clothes and in the washer to get the maximum benefit.
 You can add ¼ cup of salt in 1 bucket of water or add 1-1.5 teaspoons of salt in your washer with the detergent and you will be good to go.

 - Cold and Gentle Cycle.
 Read the instructions carefully, most of the hand-dyed fabrics required hand-wash but even if recommended machine wash, your cycle should be cold and gentle.
 Excessive heat may lead to fading and shrinkage.

 - Never leave wet clothes lying in the washing machine.
-The longer brightly coloured, wet clothes are in contact with each other, the more chance there is for some of the colours to transfer.
+The longer brightly colored, wet clothes are in contact with each other, the more chance there is for some of the colors to transfer.

 - No Brushing on Gold Prints: Gold prints on cloth don’t bleed but brushing cloth while washing may damage the embossed motifs.